Ann M. Firth

-Ann M. Firth serves as vice president and chief of staff to Notre Dame’s 17th president, Rev. John I. Jenkins, C.S.C.
-Firth’s responsibilities include: advising the president; managing the staff and operations of the office; serving as a liaison with the University’s Board of Trustees; working with the Budget Working Group, the Faculty Board on Athletics and the President’s Leadership Council; and planning for the University’s Commencement Exercises.
-Firth joined the Office of the president in November 2011 as associate vice president and counselor to the President, was appointed to the chief of staff position in March 2012, and in 2018 was named vice president and chief of staff.
+Ann M. Firth serves as vice president and chief of staff to Notre Dame’s 18th president, Rev. Robert A. Dowd, C.S.C.
+Firth’s responsibilities include: advising the president; managing the staff and operations of the office; serving as the primary liaison to the University’s Board of Trustees; serving as a member of the Budget Working Group and the Faculty Board on Athletics; coordinating the work of the President’s Leadership Council; and leading the planning for the University’s Commencement Exercises and other University-wide events hosted by the President.
+Firth joined the President’s Office in November 2011 as associate vice president and counselor to the President, was appointed to the chief of staff position in March 2012, and in 2018 was named vice president.

 Firth received both a Bachelor’s degree and a Juris Doctor from Notre Dame.
 After practicing law in Chicago, she returned to Notre Dame to join the Division of Student Affairs as the inaugural director of the Office of Residence Life, serving for six years as the University’s primary hearing officer for student disciplinary matters.